JNSStudios/ToonTuber-Player/README.md

     Then:
         - If the queued animation is an **EXPRESSION**, the player will load the "Transition In" animation from the queued expression set, and then load the "Main" animation from the queued expression set when the "Transition In" animation is finished.
         - If the queued animation is a **CANNED ANIMATION**, the player will load the Canned Animation and start playing it immediately.
 When the animation is finished, the player will then load the Expression Set or Canned Animation designated as the "result" of completed Canned Animation.

+If you press another hotkey while the player is transitioning into another animation, the player will **attempt to queue** any viable animation to play once the transition is complete.
+For example, if you have "Happy" and "Laughing" Expressions set to the same hotkey, with the "Laughing" animation requiring the "Happy" animation, and you press that hotkey twice in a row, the player will transition out of the current animation, skip "Happy," and transition straight into "Laughing."